Airports seen adopting discreet screening measures to allay security fears

-KUALA LUMPUR Authorities will adopt more "invisible" screening measures to step up security in and around airports as they increasingly become targets for extremist activities, aviation industry experts said this week.
+KUALA LUMPUR (Reuters) - Authorities will adopt more "invisible" screening measures to step up security in and around airports as they increasingly become targets for extremist activities, aviation industry experts said this week.

 Security in areas open to the public has been in the spotlight this year after a June suicide attack killed more than 40 people at Istanbul's main airport, and March suicide attacks by Islamist bombers killed 16 people at Brussels airport.